wavefrontHQ/wavefront-operator-for-kubernetes/MIGRATION.md

 To set container resource request/limits for wavefront collector, set `dataCollection.metrics.nodeCollector.resources` and `dataCollection.metrics.clusterCollector.resources`.

-Did you change any other Kubernetes configuration in your collector resource yaml?
-If so, please let us know as we probably might not support customizing those parameters yet in beta.
+### Future Support

+For configuration that has not yet been supported for legacy installation methods, please contact us for extending support after version beta.